Tackling Textbook Affordability—A Transformative Experience

 At Kennesaw State University (KSU), five colleagues in the College of Humanities and Social Sciences proposed to develop a free OER textbook for their technical communications program.
 The idea: to create an online textbook that anyone, anywhere could use at no cost to the student.
 It was this team’s thinking that with a free textbook, students could use the money they saved to take additional classes with lower overall debt.
 And having easy and free access to learning materials would also mean students are less likely to drop the class, which further reduces their debt load because they aren’t paying for classes they didn’t complete or failed.

-The KSU team, led by Dr. Tamara Powell, Director of Distance Education, determined that if they could replace the textbook for two technical communication courses, it would impact as many as 525 students per year.
+The KSU team, led by Dr. Tamara Powell, Interim Executive Director of Technology Enhanced Learning, determined that if they could replace the textbook for two technical communication courses, it would impact as many as 525 students per year.
 The student savings per year was estimated at $55,611.
 They successfully applied for and received funding under the Georgia Textbook Transformation Grant.

 The textbook they created, “Sexy Technical Writing,” is an interactive, online textbook that includes embedded videos, interactive activities, quizzes and tooltips.
 It was created using SoftChalk Cloud, an easy-to-use, online lesson authoring platform, designed for educators and instructional designers.
 Each chapter in the textbook is a SoftChalk lesson.
 The team created their own videos and also used content provided by experts in the field.
 In some cases, they used content from other authors, with permission, and remixed the content with their own original content.